Sienna, Texas: Government and infrastructure

-In 1996 Missouri City and Sienna had a joint development agreement.
-It states that when Sienna is about 90% developed and when the City of Missouri City wishes to assume the outstanding development debt of Sienna Plantation, the annexation will occur.
+In 1996, Missouri City and Sienna entered a joint development agreement.
+This stated that when Sienna was about 90% developed and when the City of Missouri City wished to assume the outstanding development debt of Sienna Plantation, the annexation would take place.
 There are periodic reviews of the annexation proposals.
-In 2011, one review concluded that due to the municipal utility debt, if residents of Sienna, do not wish to pay extra taxes for fire and police services and other city services, then annexation should occur in 2027.
+In 2011, one review concluded that due to the municipal utility debt, if residents of Sienna do not wish to pay extra taxes for fire and police services and other city services, then annexation should come about in 2027.

 Education

 Primary and secondary schools

 Sienna is served by the Fort Bend Independent School District.
 The community is within the East Division, controlling school board slots 5 through 7.

 The community is zoned to Sienna Crossing Elementary School, Scanlan Oaks Elementary School and Jan Schiff Elementary School (three separate attendance zones).
-The community is also zoned to Baines Middle School, which is located within Sienna Plantation.
-All of Sienna is served by the new FBISD Ridge Point High School located in Sienna Plantation on Waters Lake Blvd.
+The community is also zoned to Baines Middle School and Ronald Thornton Middle School (two separate attendance zones).
+All of which are located within Sienna.
+Most of Sienna is served by Ridge Point High School, which is located in Sienna on Waters Lake Blvd, while the rest of the community is served by Almeta Crawford High School, which opened in 2023.

 Donald Leonetti Elementary School opened in 2017 and Ronald Thornton Middle School opened in 2018.
-Both are in Sienna Plantation.
+Both are in Sienna.

 Sienna Lutheran Academy is a private school that caters to the Christian education of children in grades K-8.